CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   **any between(decimal variable, decimal lowerBound, bool lbInclusive=TRUE, decimal upperBound, bool ubInclusive=TRUE, str
     invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" &gt;= "lowerBound" and "variable" &lt;= "upperBound", FALSE or invalidCode otherwise.
+    -   TRUE if “variable” &gt;= “lowerBound” and “variable” &lt;= “upperBound”, FALSE or invalidCode otherwise.
-    -   "lbInclusive" and "ubInclusive" determines if corresponding bounds are inclusive or not.
+    -   “lbInclusive” and “ubInclusive” determines if corresponding bounds are inclusive or not.

 -   **any greaterThan(decimal variable, decimal lowerBound, bool inclusive=TRUE, str invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is &gt;= "lowerBound", FALSE or invalidCode otherwise.
+    -   TRUE if “variable” is &gt;= “lowerBound”, FALSE or invalidCode otherwise.
-    -   "inclusive" determines if "lowerBound" is inclusive.
+    -   “inclusive” determines if “lowerBound” is inclusive.

 -   **any lesserThan(decimal variable, decimal upperBound, bool inclusive=TRUE, str invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is &gt;= "upperBound", FALSE or invalidCode otherwise.
+    -   TRUE if “variable” is &gt;= “upperBound”, FALSE or invalidCode otherwise.
-    -   "inclusive" determines if "upperBound" is inclusive.
+    -   “inclusive” determines if “upperBound” is inclusive.

 -   **any matchStr(str variable, str list, str invalidCode=NULL, boolean
     stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is found in the first "value" column of the "list" table, FALSE or invalidCode otherwise.
+    -   TRUE if “variable” is found in the first “value” column of the “list” table, FALSE or invalidCode otherwise.

 #### List of translation rules functions (work in progress, many more to come)